 Internships, temporary jobs, or Ph.D./M.S. assistantships may be available with financial support from various funding sources, including my external grants or funds from the Geography Department pending our evaluation of your academic background, past performance, research interests, etc. For my research interests as well as my current and past students please visit this site, or visit the Complex Human-Environment Systems (CHES) Group website for more informatino about my group.
 The following materials would be helpful:

 Unofficial copies for items 2, 3, and 4 are acceptable at the beginning.
 Doctoral students are expected to publish their (often 3) dissertation chapters as separate papers in peer-review journals, and master's students are strongly encouraged to publish his/her thesis as a separate paper in a peer-review journal.
-Potential applicants of our joint doctoral program can view our program borchure.
+Potential applicants of our joint doctoral program may view our program borchure and go to this site to apply.
 Please contact Dr. An for more information.